Understanding Graphs in Computer Science: A Deep Dive

 Imagine those little circles representing you and your friends, with lines connecting them to indicate who knows whom.
 That’s a graph at work!
 In this case, the nodes represent individuals, while the edges symbolize their friendships or interactions.

-Let’s step beyond the realm of social media for a moment.
-Consider transportation networks.
 Here, nodes represent places like cities or bus stops, while the edges symbolize the paths or highways connecting them.
 This representation helps in navigating and optimizing routes, which is quite handy, huh?

 Why Are Graphs Important?